 The MSc in Modern Middle Eastern Studies offers research training for students already familiar with the Middle East region and its languages.

 The course provides a common foundation in the methods and disciplines relevant to the study of the Middle East.
-It provides intensive training in several fields of knowledge based on a combination of lectures, tutorials and essay writing allowing students to develop research and writing skills with training in appropriate theoretical and methodological approaches, through supervision of a dissertation on a subject of the student's choice.
+It provides intensive training in several fields of knowledge based on a combination of lectures, tutorials and essay writing.
+This will allow you to develop research and writing skills with training in appropriate theoretical and methodological approaches, through supervision of a dissertation on a subject of your choice.
 The MSc teaches both qualitative and quantitative methodologies through assessed work.